-Ranking the highest-rated cable news program in its timeslot and consistently one of the top five shows in cable news, Bret celebrated his 10-year anniversary of anchoring "Special Report" in January 2019.
-He joined the network in 1998 as the first reporter in the Atlanta bureau and is now based in Washington
+Bret Baier currently serves as FOX News Channel's (FNC) anchor and executive editor of Special Report with Bret Baier (weeknights at 6-7PM/ET) and chief political anchor of the network.
+In January 2019, Bret celebrated his 10-year anniversary of anchoring Special Report, the highest-rated cable news program in its timeslot and consistently one of the top five shows in cable news.
+He joined the network in 1998 as the first reporter in the Atlanta bureau and is now based in Washington, DC.Read More

-Most recently, Baier presented an exclusive interview with Saudi Arabia’s Foreign Minister Adel al-Jubeir to discuss the death of journalist Jamal Khashoggi inside the Saudi consulate in Turkey.
+Previously, Baier presented an exclusive interview with Saudi Arabia’s Foreign Minister Adel al-Jubeir to discuss the death of journalist Jamal Khashoggi inside the Saudi consulate in Turkey.
 Baier also exclusively interviewed the President of Nicaragua Daniel Ortega on the country’s political and civil unrest.
-In addition, he co-anchored live coverage of the 2018-midterm elections alongside "The Story's" Martha MacCallum.
-According to Nielsen, FNC's "America's Election HQ: 2018 Midterms" delivered the highest-rated midterm coverage in cable news history with total viewers, topping all of broadcast and cable news.
+Additionally, Baier provided live broadcast coverage of the U.S. summit with North Korea in Vietnam.
+His show, Special Report, aired live from Hanoi, Vietnam and presented a breakdown of the latest developments from the summit with expert guests and analysis.

-Previously, Baier co-anchored extensive coverage of President Trump's inauguration alongside Martha MacCallum, which delivered the highest-rated inauguration coverage in network history, according to Nielsen.
+Previously, Baier co-anchored extensive coverage of President Donald J. Trump's inauguration alongside Martha MacCallum, which delivered the highest-rated inauguration coverage in network history, according to Nielsen.
 In June 2016, Baier sat down for an exclusive interview with the Dalai Lama during the Tibetan leaders' visit with then-President Obama in Washington.
-In March 2016, Baier hosted FNC's only Democratic town hall with former Secretary of State Hillary Clinton and Sen. Bernie Sanders (I-Vt.), which was held in Detroit, the night before the Michigan primary.
+In March 2016, Baier hosted FNC's only Democratic town hall with former Secretary of State Hillary Clinton and Sen. Bernie Sanders (I-VT), which was held in Detroit, the night before the Michigan primary.
 This marked Clinton's first appearance on FNC in two years and Sanders' first interview with Baier.

-For the 2012 and 2016 political seasons, Baier served as co-anchor of FNC's "America's Election Headquarters."
-On March 15, 2016, FNC's coverage of the primary races in the seven select states averaged over 5 million viewers, which was the highest-rated primary night in cable news history, according to Nielsen.
+For the 2012 and 2016 political seasons, Baier served as co-anchor of FNC's America's Election Headquarters.
+On March 15th, 2016, FNC's coverage of the primary races in the seven select states averaged over five million viewers, which was the highest-rated primary night in cable news history, according to Nielsen.
 In addition, Baier provided expansive coverage of the 2012 campaign cycle, anchoring presidential and vice presidential debates, as well as the Republican and Democratic conventions.
 Baier also moderated FNC's five Republican presidential primary debates.

 During his tenure at the network, Baier has interviewed then-President Barack Obama, then-President George W. Bush and then-Vice President Dick Cheney.
 In 2014, he interviewed Hillary Clinton to discuss her book, "Hard Choices" and the 2016 presidential election.
 More recently, he interviewed DNC Chairman Tom Perez for his first interview as head of the DNC on FNC.
-Baier also hosted "13 Hours at Benghazi," a documentary featuring exclusive interviews with the American security operatives who fought on the ground during the attacks in Benghazi.
+Baier also hosted 13 Hours At Benghazi, a documentary featuring exclusive interviews with the American security operatives who fought on the ground during the attacks in Benghazi.

 Additionally, Baier has anchored more than two dozen political specials on FNC, reported from Iraq 12 times and Afghanistan 13 times, traveled the world with various administrations and military officials and reported from 74 countries.
-"Special Report with Bret Baier" was acknowledged in 2012 by TIME Magazine's Joe Klein as the only "straight newscast" in cable news at 6 p.m.
-ET.
-Baier was awarded the 2017 Sol Taishoff Award for Excellence in Broadcast Journalism.
+Special Report with Bret Baier was acknowledged in 2012 by TIME Magazine's Joe Klein as the only "straight newscast" in cable news at 6PM/ET.
+Recently, Baier was awarded the 2017 Sol Taishoff Award for Excellence in Broadcast Journalism.